kuhumcst/texton/administration.md

 To make a clean start of the Text Tonsorium (the Bracmat part as well as the Java part), do the following

 * stop tomcat
-* remove /opt/texton/BASE/job/recentTasks
+* remove '/opt/texton/BASE/job/recentTasks'
 * start tomcat

 ## Copy a dump file
-Dump files are saved in the same folder as the toolsProg.bra" file, e.g. as /opt/texton/BASE/alltables.bra.
-Use a tool like scp to copy alltables.bra to another installation of Text Tonsorium.
+Dump files are saved in the same folder as the 'toolsProg.bra' file, e.g. as '/opt/texton/BASE/alltables.bra'.
+Use a tool like scp to copy 'alltables.bra' to another installation of Text Tonsorium.

 ## Expanding and editing metadata in the file system

-The Text Tonsorium does not depend on a database management system like MySQL, yet it uses several 'tables'.
+The Text Tonsorium does not depend on a database management system like MySQL, yet it uses several "tables".
 (They are not really tables, but data structured in trees, like what you normally see expressed in XML and JSON.)
 Each table is in a separate file that can be edited in every plain text editor.
 So it is possible to change metadata if one has access to the files.
 Where are the files?
 Open the file 'properties_ubuntu.xml' (See [https://github.com/kuhumcst/texton-Java/blob/master/properties_ubuntu.xml].
 There it is:

 ```xml
 <entry key="toolsHome">/opt/texton/BASE/</entry>